What evidence does the archaeology reveal about the economy of Pompeii and Herculaneum?

 Over 600 shops have been identified at Pompeii.
 The Via dell'Abbondanza and Via di Mercurio were the main commercial streets.
 Thermopolia (fast-food bars with sunken counter-jars) were ubiquitous; over 150 have been identified.
 The thermopolium of Vetutius Placidus preserves the counter, the lararium, and a deposit of around 1,300 sestertii.

 Shop signs were painted onto exterior walls.
 The "Procession of the Carpenters" relief on the workshop of Verecundus shows the trade.
 Electoral graffiti from the AD 79 elections (recommending candidates "the bakers ask," "the muleteers ask," "the goldsmiths ask") provide a directory of occupational groups in Pompeii.
+Some of the roughly 600 shops, including those on the Praedia of Julia Felix, were rented rather than owner-operated.

-The Forum, harbour, and trade
+The Forum, the port, and trade networks

 The Forum at Pompeii was the commercial and civic centre.
 The macellum (food market) on the Forum's east side preserves the market stalls, the tholos (central feature), and the painted decoration of food being sold.
+On the west side of the Forum, beside the Sanctuary of Apollo, the mensa ponderaria, a stone counter with standardised recesses for gauging dry goods, preserves an inscription recording that local magistrates aligned Pompeii's weights and measures with the official Roman standard, evidence of formal market regulation rather than informal trade alone.

 Slaves and labour